-> So, I did the only thing I could think to do.
-On behalf of Duke’s Chowder House, I offered to pitch in the $40,000 needed to make up the pay cut for the drivers.
+So, I did the only thing I could think to do.
+On behalf of Duke’s Seafood & Chowder, I offered to pitch in the $40,000 needed to make up the pay cut for the drivers.
 That way, everyone was happy; the drivers would make the money they deserve, the organizers wouldn’t be out of pocket and Seafair patrons could continue to look forward to the hydroplane races that year.

 I called my good friend Chris Hanauer, the legendary hydro driver, with my idea.
 I wanted to know what he thought; would the other drivers accept it?
 He was on board immediately and helped me tremendously when it came to solidifying the deal.

 All I wanted was to protect and preserve a wonderful piece of Seattle tradition.
 Some say that I saved Seafair.
-I don’t know about that, but I know that without the help of Duke’s Chowder House, the future of Seafair was definitely in doubt.
+I don’t know about that, but I know that without the help of Duke’s Seafood & Chowder, the future of Seafair was definitely in doubt.

 The Question is…Why?